-- (b) For voltages above 132kV, Flicker Severity (Short Term) of 0.8 Unit and a Flicker Severity (Long Term) of 0.6 Unit, for voltages 132kV and below, Flicker Severity (Short Term) of 1.0 Unit and a Flicker Severity (Long Term) of 0.8 Unit, as set out in Engineering Recommendation P28 as current at the Transfer Date. - CC.6.1.8 Voltage fluctuations at a Point of Common Coupling with a fluctuating Load directly connected to an Offshore Transmission System (or in the case of OTSDUW, OTSDUW Plant and Apparatus) shall not exceed the limits set out in the Bilateral Agreement.

-Sub-Synchronous Resonance and Sub-Synchronous Torsional Interaction

-- CC.6.1.9 NGET shall ensure that GB CodeExisting Users' Plant and Apparatus will not be subject to unacceptable Sub-Synchronous Oscillation conditions as specified in the relevant Licence Standards. - CC.6.1.10 NGET shall ensure where necessary, and in consultation with Transmission Licensees where required, that any relevant site specific conditions applicable at a GB Coden Existing User's Connection Site, including a description of the Sub-Synchronous Oscillation conditions considered in the application of the relevant License Standards, are set out in the GB CodeExisting User's Bilateral Agreement.
+- CC.6.1.8 Voltage fluctuations at a Point of Common Coupling with a fluctuating Load directly connected to an Offshore Transmission System (or in the case of OTSDUW, OTSDUW Plant and Apparatus) shall not exceed the limits set out in the Bilateral Agreement. - Sub-Synchronous Resonance and Sub-Synchronous Torsional Interaction - CC.6.1.9 The Company shall ensure that GB Code Users' Plant and Apparatus will not be subject to unacceptable Sub-Synchronous Oscillation conditions as specified in the relevant Licence Standards. - CC.6.1.10 The Company shall ensure where necessary, and in consultation with Relevant Transmission Licensees where required, that any relevant site specific conditions applicable at a GB Code User's Connection Site, including a description of the Sub-Synchronous Oscillation conditions considered in the application of the relevant License Standards, are set out in the GB Code User's Bilateral Agreement.